OneDrive/onedrive-api-docs/misc/case-sensitivity.md

 For example, `Content-Type` would be treated the same as `content-type`.

 The request header values are case-sensitive.
-For example, when providing an eTag value in an `if-match` header, the eTag is case-sensitive.
+For example, when providing an eTag or cTag value in an `if-match` header, the tag is case-sensitive.

 ## JSON request body
 The keys of the JSON object suppled in the request body are case-sensitive.
 The